NorCal League 2018 Coach of the Year

 Sterling goes to College of Marin and is studying to be an EMT.
 He's a Drake Mountain Bike Team alumi.
 Sterling has been a counselor for ten years.
 Sterling has a great energy and enthusiasm which connects with campers and inspires them.

 Mason is a Senior at Sir Francis Drake High School.
 He also races at the junior varsity level for the Drake High School Mountain Bike Team.
 Mason was one of the many returning kids that came to the Otis Guy Mountain Bike Camp and when he eventually aged out he became a counselor.
 Mason is an amazing counselor.
 He has great communication skills, riding ability, and is an overall funny and nice person.

 Our camp is about having fun and learning cycling skills.
 Our mission is for our campers to have fun and come away with the skills and knowledge to be able to take you on some great bike rides out of Fairfax.

 No other camp exists that has this depth of background of cycling knowledge and has the preparation to handle any emergency.

 Otis was the Co Head Coach of Sir Francis Drake High School Mountain Bike team for 5 years and has been running a mountain bike camp instructing kids ages 8-13+ for the last ten years.
+We do have riders under 8 attend, please make sure they have the right bike and can ride uphill a little bit.
 Our campers will have the best safety protocols in place from not only emergency medical knowledge, but also from untold hours of leading rides for riders of all ages.

 We have a large diversity of riders from ages 8-14 years old that come from all different kinds of riding backgrounds, from beginners to advanced.
 We split into groups to give each rider the best camp and riding experience.